← Guides

 Step 2: Confirm your vehicle details

 The system displays what we found: your vehicle’s make and model, fuel type, and the Crit’Air category it qualifies for.
-Check that this matches your vehicle.
-Common things to verify:
+These details come directly from the DVLA, so they match your V5C.
+Check that the vehicle shown is yours:

-• Fuel type - make sure it shows the correct fuel (petrol, diesel, electric, hybrid)
+• Fuel type - confirm it shows the correct fuel (petrol, diesel, electric, hybrid)

 • Year - confirm the year of first registration looks right

-• Category - this is calculated automatically but you should understand what it means for your trip
+• Category - this is calculated automatically; make sure you understand what it means for your trip

 Provide the UK postal address where you want the sticker delivered.
 This can be your home address, a work address, or any UK address.
 We also accept BFPO addresses for military personnel stationed overseas.